-Moving data from big-endian to little-endian systems or the reverse
+You can move data from a database in big-endian format to a database in little-endian format.

-Note Before you begin, make sure that you have a process for capturing your database and table schema.
+Note: Before you begin, make sure that you have a process for capturing your database and table schema.

 The following example loads a table named lineitem and identifies one extract file on UFS (file system) called lineitem_binary.inp.